420MW Nagasaki Saikai Enoshima Offshore Wind Project

 2-1.
 Sea & Geographical Features

 The waters off the coast of Enoshima, Nishisonogi Islands, Nagasaki Prefecture.
-Because the water is deep and the ground is hard, a jacket-type foundation will be used, which will increase costs and result in a high supply price of 22.18 yen/kWh.
+The supply price is high 22.18 yen/kWh.
 The design also takes into account the risk of high waves during typhoons and bad weather.

 2-2.
 Port Infrastructure & Grid Connection